open-telemetry/opentelemetry-java/sdk-extensions/incubator/README.md

 ## zPages

+> **Deprecation Notice**: zPages is scheduled for removal in a future version.
+See [Issue #5571](https://github.com/open-telemetry/opentelemetry-java/issues/5571) for details.

 OpenTelemetry Java zPages are a collection of dynamic HTML web pages embedded in your app that display stats and trace data.
 Learn more in [this blog post](https://medium.com/opentelemetry/zpages-in-opentelemetry-2b080a81eb47).